 What does it mean to serve “in” the Kingdom of God?

 We could spend hours discussing the theological, missiological, and ecclesiological implications of various definitions of the “Kingdom of God.”
-Rather than dive deeply into a theological conversation about such definitions, I want to talk about partnership within the Kingdom and how it impacts the work of a seminary.
-This will be a different post than you might usually find me writing.
-However, I think it is important given the landscape of theological education.
+Rather than dive deeply into a theological conversation about such definitions, I want to talk about partnership within the kingdom and how it impacts the work of a seminary.

 When given the task to guide an organization, leaders are often bitten by the “scarcity” bug, which tends to result in a very competitive approach to our work.
 Under that paradigm, we quarantine our staff and our organizations in an effort to sustain a “competitive advantage.”
 Such an approach is diametrically opposed to what we find in scripture.

 Yes, students may choose to attend another seminary rather than attend Sioux Falls Seminary or vice versa.
 They may choose to enroll in a program offered in a church or ministry rather than enroll in seminary.
 This is not competition.
 It is service.
-We are all working together to serve those called God has called into a journey of theological education.
+We are all working together to serve those who have been called to a journey of theological education.

 Rather than compete to attract students out of fear that we won’t get our piece of the pie, we are called to be faithful in the stewardship of what we do have.